Certificate of Incorporation Zimbabwe (CR2) — What It Is & How to Get One | RegisterCompany.co.zw

-It is the company’s “birth certificate” — conclusive evidence that the company exists as a separate legal entity from its shareholders and directors.
-From the date of incorporation stated on the certificate, the company can own property, enter into contracts, sue and be sued in its own name.
+It is the company’s “birth certificate.”
+From the date of incorporation printed on the certificate, the company can own property, open a corporate bank account, enter into contracts, and sue or be sued in its own name — entirely separate from its shareholders and directors.

 ItemDetails